codetaylor/artisan-worktables-1.12/docs/recipes/tiers.md

 | Workstation | 1       |
 | Workshop    | 2       |

-In the following recipe, even though the table doesn't exceed the limitations of any of the three table tiers, it can only be crafted in a `Workshop` tier table:
+In the following recipe, even though the table doesn't exceed the limitations of any of the three tiers, it can only be crafted in a `Workshop` tier table:

 ```js
 import mods.artisanworktables.builder.RecipeBuilder;